Top 5 Product Analytics Softwares for PostgreSQL

 PostgreSQL is a powerful and open-source object-relational database management system that builds upon the SQL language while incorporating advanced features to handle complex data workloads.
 It has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open-source community behind the software to consistently deliver performant and innovative solutions.
 PostgreSQL runs on all major operating systems and has powerful add-ons, such as the popular PostGIS geospatial database extender.

-• Third-party applications
+- Third-party applications

-• Warehouse-native self-service analytics tools
+- Warehouse-native analytics tools

 Amplitude

-Amplitude is a leading product analytics platform that helps organizations transform raw user data into actionable insights.
+Amplitude is a product analytics platform that helps organizations transform raw user data into actionable insights.
 Amplitude provides a comprehensive view of how users interact with digital products by tracking user behavior and understanding customer journeys.

 Pricing